department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials/ptsd-initiative.md

 ---

 ## Assumptions/Risks
+*Identify risks related to usability, value to users, feasibility/implementation, and viability given organizational constraints<sup>1</sup>.*

+- **Usability Risks** (can people figure out how to use it):
-- Usability: Post-launch usability testing
+  - Post-launch usability testing
+- **Value Risks** (will people use it):
-- Value: Simplified, shorter form, gain customer trust as we will demonstrate knowledge of their service, improved customer satisfaction
+  - Simplified, shorter form, gain customer trust as we will demonstrate knowledge of their service, improved customer satisfaction
+- **[Technical] Feasibility Risks** (can we build it with available tech/skills):
-- Feasibility: Dependency upon availability of VADIR data
+  - Dependency upon availability of VADIR data
+- **Viability Risks/Constraints** (will there be a positive organizational impact):
-- Viability: Initial discussions indicate data is available, integration discussions pending.
+  - Initial discussions indicate data is available, integration discussions pending.

 ## Discovery
 *Describe the experiments, prototypes, etc. you'll develop to efficiently validate your assumptions.*